lbl-srg/modelica-buildings-templates/docs/guide.md

 ### Both the [Parameter Record](#parameter-record) and Locally Accessible Design Parameters

-The parameter record is for propagation across the instance tree.
+The parameter record is for propagation of design and operating parameters across the instance tree.

-The local design parameter declarations ensure that we have a standard set of parameters available in each template or component, whatever the configuration.
-For instance an evaporator coil still has `mChiWat_flow_nominal` defined with a final assignment to `0`.
+The local design parameter declarations ensure that a standard set of parameters is available in any template or component, whatever the configuration.
+(For example, an evaporator coil still has `mChiWat_flow_nominal` defined with a final assignment to `0`.)
+This way, one can easily compute the sum of a quantity over a set of instances.
+(For example, the total CHW flow rate over all terminal units.)

 Most of the local design parameters have `final` assignments to the parameters from the record.